sergey-shandar/public/articles/djs.md

 code

 In fact, some framework already use JavaScript as configuration files.
-However, this could be dangerous, non-deterministic and with all sorts of side-effects because JavaScript is turning complete and has all sorts of IO access.
+However, this could be dangerous, non-deterministic and with all sorts of side-effects because JavaScript is turning complete and has access to all sorts of IO.

 ## DataScript or DJS